arunkumarp1947/litebot-1/README.md

 - Sends a message when a user joins the Server
 - "Welcome @username#0000"
 - Can be enabled/disabled with `!enable join`
+### JoinDm Message
+- Sends a direct message when a user joins the Server
+- Can be enabled/disabled with `!enable joindm`
+- Can be set with `!config joindm <message>`
 ### Leave Message
 - Sends a message when a user leaves the Server
 - "**username** has left the server"